 There is one letdown.
-We do not have numbers here, but we assume there are far less money changing hands on ETNs than in the Bitcoin exchanges, so the depth of the market is not the best.
+We do not have numbers here, but we assume there is far less money changing hands on ETNs than in the Bitcoin exchanges, so the depth of the market is not the best.
 Prove us wrong in the comment section.

 You can invest in Bitcoin ETNs at a stockbroker with Swedish market access

 The only well-known ETNs are issued by XBT Provider, and it is traded on the Swedish exchange.
 So, you need a stockbroker with access to the Swedish market.
-Most brokers can do this, but check with yours if you already have one.
+Most brokers can do this but check with yours if you already have one.